José Alberto (footballer)

-José Alberto López Menéndez (born 21 May 1982), known as José Alberto, is a Spanish football manager and former player who played as a defender, he is the currently manager of Segunda División club Racing de Santander.
+José Alberto López Menéndez (born 21 May 1982), known as José Alberto, is a Spanish football manager and former player who played as a defender, he is the currently manager of La Liga club Racing Santander.

 Career

-Born in Oviedo, Asturias, José Alberto started his career at Astur CF's youth setup in 2001 (later renamed Oviedo ACF); at that time, he was playing as a senior for Tercera División side SDR San Lázaro, but retired shortly after.
-In 2006 he took over CD Vallobín's under-19 squad, but returned to Astur in the following year.
+Born in Oviedo, Asturias, José Alberto started his career at Astor's youth setup in 2001 (later renamed Oviedo ACF); at that time, he was playing as a senior for Tercera División side San Lázaro, but retired shortly after.
+In 2006, he took over Vallobín's under-19 squad, but returned to Astur in the following year.

 In 2008, José Alberto moved to Sporting de Gijón, being named assistant manager of the under-14s.
 He was appointed manager of the under-13 team in the following year, and subsequently took over the under-14s.

-On 12 October 2013, José Alberto was named manager of Tercera División side CD Covadonga, and led the side to fifth position during the campaign, one point shy of the play-offs.
+On 12 October 2013, José Alberto was named manager of Tercera División side Covadonga, and led the side to fifth position during the campaign, one point shy of the play-offs.
 He resigned the following 19 May, and returned to Sporting on 2 June.

 On 9 June 2016, José Alberto was appointed manager of the reserves, freshly relegated to the fourth division.
-He achieved promotion to Segunda División B in his first season, and reached the play-offs to Segunda División in his second.
+He achieved promotion to the Segunda División B in his first season, and reached the play-offs to the Segunda División in his second.

 On 18 November 2018, José Alberto replaced Rubén Baraja at the helm of the first team.
-His first match in charge occurred five days later, a 2–1 away win against Granada CF. He was sacked on 21 December 2019, after two losses against fourth-tier Zamora CF in the Copa del Rey, and Extremadura UD.
+His first match in charge occurred five days later, a 2–1 away win against Granada.
+He was sacked on 21 December 2019, after two losses against fourth-tier Zamora in the Copa del Rey, and Extremadura.

-On 27 July 2020, José Alberto was appointed in charge of CD Mirandés, still in the second division.
-The following 1 June, he was named in charge of fellow league team Málaga CF.
+On 27 July 2020, José Alberto was appointed in charge of Mirandés, still in the second division.
+The following 1 June, he was named in charge of fellow league team Málaga.

-On 24 January 2022, after a 5–0 home loss to UD Ibiza, José Alberto was dismissed by the Andalusians.
-On 13 December, he replaced sacked Guillermo Fernández Romo at the helm of Racing de Santander, still in division two.
+On 24 January 2022, after a 5–0 home loss to Ibiza, José Alberto was dismissed by the Andalusians.
+On 13 December, he replaced sacked Guillermo Fernández Romo at the helm of Racing Santander, also in division two.